tallSE/migrate-redmine-to-gitlab/README.md

 - No preexisting issues on gitlab project
 - Already synced users (those required in the project you are migrating)

-(It was developed/tested arround redmine 2.5.2, gitlab 8.2.0, python 3.4)
+(It was developed/tested around redmine 2.5.2, gitlab 8.2.0, python 3.4)

 Let's go